-The programme links a network of southern and northern academics and activists in South Asia, Latin America, the Middle East and West Africa with its development partner, UNIFEM, at the international and regional level, through ‘hubs’ in five research institutes:
+The programme links a network of southern and northern academics and activists in South Asia, Latin America, the Middle East and West Africa with its development partner, UN Women, at the international and regional level, through ‘hubs’ in five research institutes:

 Our goals and approach

-Empowerment has often been regarded as a destination than can be reached through the development equivalent of motorways: fast-track programmes which can be rolled out over any terrain.
-But what if we instead look at it as a journey along meandering pathways full of twists and turns, that may circle back on themselves, lead unexpectadly into deserts or verdant forests, and sometimes reach dead ends?
+Empowerment has often been regarded as a destination that can be reached through the development equivalent of motorways: fast-track programmes which can be rolled out over any terrain.
+But what if we instead look at it as a journey along meandering pathways full of twists and turns, that may circle back on themselves, lead unexpectedly into deserts or verdant forests, and sometimes reach dead ends?

 Our goal is to make these pathways visible and to learn from women's lived experiences of what makes change that produces more equity in their relationships with each other and with men happen in their lives.

 What is happening now?